tloncorp/tlon-apps/docs/channels.md

 :groups &group-create create
 ```

-This is done with %groups instead of channel, but it's necessary for testing.
+This is done with `%groups` instead of `%channels`, but it's necessary for testing.

 #### %channel-action